gardencmp/jazz/examples/todo/README.md

 This shows how to use the top-level component `<WithJazz/>`, which provides the rest of the app with a `LocalNode` (used through `useJazz` later), based on `LocalAuth` that uses Passkeys to store a user's account secret - no backend needed.

+Let's move on to the main app code.

 ---

 From `./src/App.tsx`